Approach to hypoglycemia in infants and children

 ●An adequate supply of endogenous fat, glycogen, and potential gluconeogenic substrates (eg, amino acids, glycerol, and lactate).

-Adults are capable of maintaining a near-normal blood glucose concentration, even when fasting for weeks or, in the case of obese subjects, months .
+Adults are capable of maintaining a near-normal plasma glucose concentration, even when fasting for weeks or, in the case of obese subjects, months .
 In contrast, healthy neonates and young children are unable to maintain normal plasma glucose concentrations after even a short fast (24 to 36 hours) and exhibit a progressive decline in plasma glucose concentration to hypoglycemic values [2,3].